- Associate Director, English, CAEI

-Steven DeRosa has been teaching film studies for the School of Liberal Arts at Mercy College since 2011 and has been Associate Director for Writing and English at the Center for Academic Excellence and Innovation since 2015.
-In addition to teaching a wide array of courses within the Media Studies program, including The Language of Film, Film and Culture, and Advanced Writing for Film and Television.
+Steven DeRosa has been teaching film studies and screenwriting for the School of Liberal Arts at Mercy University since 2011 and has been Associate Director for Writing and English at the Center for Academic Excellence and Innovation since 2015.
+In addition to teaching many courses within the Media Studies program, including The Language of Film, Film and Culture, and Advanced Writing for Film and Television.
 Steven curates the Film/Culture concentration website which showcases student work and directs Mercy's Annual Student Screenwriting Competition.
-He has also served as coordinator of the Mercy College International Film Festival since 2021.
+He has also served as coordinator of the Mercy University International Film Festival since 2021.

 Steven is the author of Writing with Hitchcock: The Collaboration of Alfred Hitchcock and John Michael Hayes and is working on an authorized biography of producer Hal Wallis.
 He was a contributing writer to the 56th Annual Writers Guild of America Awards which aired on Starz/Encore.
 Additionally, he has been a film archivist, at one time managing the MGM, Warner Brothers and Columbia Pictures outtake collections, and has worked in both production and post-production in various capacities.

 Steven has lectured on screenwriting and film at NYU's Hitchcock Centennial Conference, The American Museum of the Moving Image, Film Forum and at the New World Stages in New York City.
-He regularly hosts film discussions at Alamo Drafthouse Cinema in Yonkers, where he began a partnership between the theater and Mercy College to program several films each semester to coincide with his courses.
+He regularly hosts film discussions at Alamo Drafthouse Cinema in Yonkers, where he began a partnership between the theater and Mercy University to program several films each semester to coincide with his courses.
 To date, students from his Hitchcock Disciples, Hollywood's Golden Age, Masters of Film, Hollywood Western and Screen Comedy & Clowns courses have attended screenings and discussions at the theater.
-More recently, Steven gave presentations at HitchCon '21 and HitchCon '22, which were both funded by a Faculty Development Grant.
+More recently, Steven gave presentations at HitchCon '21 and HitchCon '22, both funded by Faculty Development Grants, and helped to bring HitchCon '23—the International Alfred Hitchcock Conference—to Mercy's Westchester Campus in October 2023.

 - Film and Culture (Fall 2022, Fall 2020)